MagicCrudAngular/mgCrud/README.md

 })(window.angular);
 ```

-Once myIndex is created yoy can declare the index behaviour in html as:
+Once myIndex is created you can declare the index behaviour in html as:

 ```
 <mg-ajax mg-path=’/invoices’ mg-options=’myIndex’>